-Fig. 10 shows the distribution of $|\delta P|$, for each of the cross-predictions, binned in three categories for all four land-use based maps and the highest resolution ORA map with a displacement height.
-For this analysis, the cross predictions are broken into two types, horizontal predictions (Fig. 10a) are those where the observed wind climate and the predicted wind climate are from different masts, while the vertical cross-predictions are those where they come from the same mast (Fig. 10b).
+Figure 10 shows the distribution of $|\delta P|$ for each of the cross predictions, binned in three categories for all four land-use-based maps and the highest-resolution ORA map with a displacement height.
+For this analysis, the cross predictions are broken into two types.
+Horizontal predictions (Fig. 10a) are those for which the observed wind climate and the predicted wind climate are from different masts, while the vertical cross predictions are those for which they come from the same mast (Fig. 10b).